yjjang/mongkie/docs/index.rst

 .. important::

-    On-line version of supplementary materials are available at `our documentation site <http://mongkie.readthedocs.org>`_.
+    On-line version of the supplementary materials are also available at `our documentation site <http://mongkie.readthedocs.org>`_.

 .. toctree::
    :maxdepth: 1
    :numbered:
-   :caption: Supplementary
+   :caption: Table of Contents
    :name: matertoc

    installation